Castletown Mill:

 Using a symbolic photograph from the history of Castletown Mill, Kevin has curated and expertly married single malt and grain whiskies to create a blend that pays homage to the moment in time depicted in the image.

 The saga series will include ten different releases celebrating the history of Castletown Mill.
 Much like the Caithness stone which has been a constant element in the history of the mill, each bottling will contain a fraction of the previous blend to link the series together, creating a legacy throughout the sagas.
-Our aim with the saga series is to produce excellent whiskies that we love to drink, and which are accessible to everyone
+Our aim with the saga series is to produce excellent whiskies that we love to drink, and which are accessible to everyone.

 Sampling and Blending of Whisky Casks

 Our blending team draw whisky from various casks in our warehouse, which we use to create small, blended samples for nosing and tasting.
 Once our team agrees on the perfect blend, we remove the amount of liquid required from each cask and allow them to marry together.
-Once the liquid has been allowed to marry, we slowly dilute it to our bottling strength of 46.7%.
+Once the liquid has been allowed to marry, we slowly dilute it to our bottling strength of 46.7% ABV.
 Our whisky is non-chill filtered and bottled without any additional colouring.

 Stannergill